PetitPrinc3/Harvester/README.md

     Open your web browser and navigate to `http://localhost:5000`.
 From here, you can submit links and view the download queue.

 2.  **Use the Telegram Bot**:
-    Simply send a message containing one or more `1fichier.com` links to the Telegram group you created.
+    - **Adding Links**: Simply send a message containing one or more `1fichier.com` links to the Telegram group you created.
 The bot will process them and add them to the queue.
+    - **Searching for Media**: Use the `/search` command to find movies or specific TV show episodes.
+The parser is flexible and can handle various formats.
+For example:
+      ```
+      /search Mr Robot season 3 episode 2
+      /search Mr Robot episode 2 season 3
+      /search Mr Robot saison 3
+      /search The Matrix
+      ```

 3.  **View Logs**:
     If running with Docker, you can see the live logs and the download progress bar by tailing the container's logs: